nickbrandt/GitLab/doc/user/clusters/crossplane.md

 ### Connect to the PostgresQL instance

-Follow this [GCP guide](https://cloud.google.com/sql/docs/postgres/connect-kubernetes-engine) if you would like to connect to the newly provisioned Postgres database instance on CloudSQL
+Follow this [GCP guide](https://cloud.google.com/sql/docs/postgres/connect-kubernetes-engine) if you would like to connect to the newly provisioned Postgres database instance on CloudSQL.